 Patient's Query

 I understand your concern about the patient.

-Regarding your query, though there are few differences between them Zoledronic acid is preferred.
-But, that does not mean that the other bisphosphonate should not be taken.
-Any bisphosphonate work similarly with each differing in their side effects.
-She might not be able get up means apart from the bony component, neurological component might be present and her generalized weakness would also add to it.
+Regarding your query, though there are a few differences between them, Zoledronic acid is preferred.
+But that does not mean that the other bisphosphonate should not be taken.
+Any bisphosphonate works similarly, with each differing in its side effects.
+She might not be able to get up, meaning that apart from the bony component, the neurological component might be present, and her generalized weakness would also add to it.

+Patient's Query